Automorphism groups of rigid affine surfaces: the identity component: NC-pairs

 \subsection{Inner transformations}

-\begin{definition} A blowup of an NC-pair $(X,D)$ with center $x\in D$ gives again an NC-pair.
-Such a blowup is called \emph{inner} if $x$ is a node of $D$ and \emph{outer} otherwise.
-A blowdown of a component of $D$ is called \emph{inner} (resp. \emph{outer}) if the inverse blowup is inner (resp. outer). \end{definition} \begin{definition} A birational transformation $(X,D)\dashrightarrow(X',D')$ is called \emph{inner} if it can be decomposed into a sequence of inner blowups, inner blowdowns and isomorphisms of NC-pairs.
-The subset of inner birational transformations $\Inn(X,D)\subset\Bir (X,D)$ forms a subgroup. \end{definition} \begin{lemma} We have \end{lemma} \begin{proof} This is immediate from our definitions. \end{proof} \begin{lemma} $\Aut^{\0}(X,D)=(\Aut^\natural(X,D))^{\0}$ is a connected algebraic group. \end{lemma} \begin{proof} It is well known that $\Aut^{\0}(X)$ is a connected algebraic group, see \cite{MO, Ma, Ra}, and so is its closed connected subgroup $\Aut^{\0}(X,D)$. \end{proof} \begin{lemma} Every inner birational transformation $\phi\colon(X,D)\dashrightarrow(X',D')$ satisfies the relation
+\begin{definition} A blowup of an NC-pair $(X,D)$ with center $x\in \supp D$ gives again an NC-pair.
+Both pairs provide NC-completions of $Y=X\setminus\supp D$.
+Such a blowup is called \textit{inner} if $x$ is a node of $D$ and \textit{outer} otherwise.
+We say that a blowdown of a component of $D$, producing a new NC-pair, is \textit{inner} (resp. \textit{outer}) if the inverse blowup is inner (resp. outer). \end{definition} \begin{definition} A birational transformation $(X,D)\dashrightarrow(X',D')$ between two NC-pairs is called \textit{inner} if it can be decomposed into a sequence of inner blowups, inner blowdowns and isomorphisms of NC-pairs.
+The subset of inner birational transformations forms a subgroup $\Inn(X,D)\subset\Bir (X,D)=\Aut(Y)$. \end{definition} \begin{lemma} We have \end{lemma} \begin{proof} This is immediate from our definitions. \end{proof} \begin{lemma} $\Aut^{\0}(X,D)=(\Aut^\natural(X,D))^{\0}$ is a (connected) algebraic group. \end{lemma} \begin{proof} It is well known that $\Aut^{\0}(X)$ is a connected algebraic group, see e.g. \cite{MO, Ma, Ra}, and so is its closed connected subgroup $\Aut^{\0}(X,D)$. \end{proof} \begin{lemma} Every $\phi\in\Inn(X,D)$ can be written as